Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 This turned out to be troublesome, terms like $$\sigma ^2 I_x I_y N_x N_y$$ makes it very hard to rearrange $$S$$ such that there exists a matrix $$M$$ that satisfies $$\mathbf{R} = \mathbf{M} \cdot \mathbf{I}$$.
 This also indicates that the different terms in the incident vector in 3D are not independent from each other upon refraction, which makes sense.
 To summarize, **in a 3D setting without the paraxial approximation, the ray transfer matrix may not work**.

+Luckily, this is not the end of the story.
+Not being able to obtain a matrix multiplication form of refraction simply means that the program may have to iterate through every surface instead of aggregate all the surfaces together, it will take more time, but still doable.

 ### 3.2 - Sufrace Iteration

 Placeholder

+#### 3.2.1 - Object to 1st Surface

+#### 3.2.2 - Internal Surfaces

+#### 3.2.3 - Image Plane

 ### 3.3 - Aspherical Surface